rohantinna/rohantinna/README.md

 ### Hi there 👋🏼
 I'm Rohan, a web developer by hobby and a current business & computer science student at the University of Toronto.
 I like meeting new people, making friends, travelling, playing tennis, and learning about new things.
-I wrote my first line of code around the age of 10 and have been intruged by the impact that computer scaience can have ever since.
+I wrote my first line of code around the age of 10 and have been intruged by the impact that computer science can have ever since.
 I love talking about the financial markets, global economy, and future trends.
 - 💬 Ask me about [technology](#), [business](#), and [Indian politics](#)
 - 📫 How to reach me: rohan@rohantinna.com
 - 👨🏻‍💻 Find links to all my social profiles: [rohan.vc](https://rohan.vc)
+- 🌱 I’m currently learning about [design](https://figma.com/@rohan) and [healthy eating & workouts](#).